atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 184 .
 #
-tiight of her life. — “I cannot think
+tiight of her life. — I cannot think
 *
-“how you came to chuse an apartment “fb very high from the street."
+how you came to chuse an apartment fb very high from the street."
 I
 'i
-“I did not choose it myfeff, my Lady, "
+I did not choose it myfeff, my Lady, "
 I • -
-'replied Mrs. Selby; “but I was told — "
+'replied Mrs. Selby; but I was told — "
-I giving Mrs. Jefferlbn a reproachsul cast I of her eye, “tltat there was no other.
+I giving Mrs. Jefferlbn a reproachsul cast I of her eye, tltat there was no other.
 I ‘f to be got."
 i'
 wi
-, “Oh!! — you are mightily mistaken, "
+, Oh!! — you are mightily mistaken, "
-I answered, her Ladyship: “you have j“ “vastly invpofed upon : nobody,
+I answered, her Ladyship: you have j vastly invpofed upon : nobody,
 ! ‘‘ of any kind of fashion, would think
 I of receiving company upon a second
 » * ^ ^.
-“floor: it is excessively low and pie beiat) indeed."
+floor: it is excessively low and pie beiat) indeed."
 LI
 3
 » *
 j - - ^
 t,
 'i
-I “I find, indeed, that we are quite
-“wrong in rnany things, " .said Mrs.
+I I find, indeed, that we are quite wrong in rnany things, " .said Mrs.
-Selby, reddening „ with viqxation; “for
+Selby, reddening „ with viqxation; for we
-“we
 I
 %
 1
-. it“
+. it
-“have gone and bought satins and tabbies; and I see your Ladyship and “the young Ladies are in very slight st silks..
+have gone and bought satins and tabbies; and I see your Ladyship and the young Ladies are in very slight st silks..
 ^ * •'.
 .
-“Ch! the slighter the genteeler, " said my Lady: “the weather is quite “hot, and none but the greasy citizens “are sweating in their damashs and “satins'
+Ch! the slighter the genteeler, " said my Lady: the weather is quite hot, and none but the greasy citizens are sweating in their damashs and satins'
 '* - ^ '
 J 0 -.^
-Here'mrs. Jefferson, thinking herself hinted at, pushed her little plump « • • k - person forward, and said“ “people ‘‘ say what they will, I am sure that “everybody who can afford to buy “a winter fiik, always puts it on as foori “as Lord mayoi*st Day is over."
+Here'mrs. Jefferson, thinking herself hinted at, pushed her little plump « • • k - person forward, and said people ‘‘ say what they will, I am sure that everybody who can afford to buy a winter fiik, always puts it on as foori as Lord mayoi*st Day is over."
 < ^ • ft
 • 9 * •,
 '* ' ' ft • »
-This speech was received by Lady .Lurtiley arid her two daughters with a “loud
+This speech was received by Lady .Lurtiley arid her two daughters with a loud
 'V
 S. A 1.
 I'